This site is privately owned and is not affiliated with any government agency. Learn more here

 If you or a member of your family participates in the benefit programs below, then you may automatically be eligible for LIHEAP based on your income:

-Eligible households can apply for LIHEAP cooling assistance from June 1st until September 31steach year.
+Eligible households can only apply for LIHEAP heating assistance from October 1st until May 31st each year.

 To apply for LIHEAP in Missouri, complete the following three steps:

 Learn what documents and information you need to complete the process on page 5 here.

 To apply for LIHEAP online, complete the Application for Financial Help to Heat or Cool Your Home here and submit it electronically.

 To apply for LIHEAP by mail, complete the Application for Financial Help to Heat or Cool Your Home and send your application to your local office.
 You can find your local LIHEAP agency here.

 To apply for LIHEAP by fax, complete the Application for Financial Help to Heat or Cool Your Home and send your application to your local office.
 You can find the fax number for your local office at the bottom of the application.

 To apply for LIHEAP in person, visit your local LIHEAP agency.